Eli Lifland

 Some work that I've (co-)authored that I am happiest about:

-I've decided to work on improving outcomes of superhuman AIs because I think it's both the most important problem we face, and furthermore I find it interesting.
+I've decided to work on improving outcomes from superhuman AGIs because I think it's both the most important problem we face, and furthermore I find it interesting.
 If you'd like to help, I've written a post with advice: What you can do about AI 2027.

 Forecasting